This post is sponsored by Southwest Airlines. All opinions are my own.

 If you do want to connect to the internet, Southwest flights are equipped with WiFi over the Pacific.
 The cost is the same $8 per day price that Southwest offers on every other flight.
 Mine worked quite well on my laptop on both of our flights.
 Of course, equipment working is never guaranteed so always be prepared with other things to keep you busy.
 Remember also that even when internet service is fully operational, it doesn’t work for streaming services like Netflix or Hulu.

 Southwest does not have in-flight power on any of its planes, including the ones operating on Hawaii routes.
 While my laptop battery lasted just fine for the length of flight, phones and tablets may run out.
 For this reason, I highly recommend that you bring a portable battery charger or two with you.
-We own several Jackery Bar chargers.
-The medium sized one can hold enough capacity to recharge an iPhone X about 2 times.
+We own several Anker PowerCore portable chargers.
+This smaller model can hold enough capacity to recharge an iPhone 11 Pro over 3 times.

 To quickly summarize what you need to do to prepare to use the Southwest entertainment system before your day of travel, be sure to do the following: